aws/aws-cli/awscli/examples/ecs/list-task-definition-families.rst

-**To list your registered task definition families**
+**To list the registered task definition families**

-This example command lists all of your registered task definition families.
+The following example shows how to list all of the registered task definition families.

 Command::